OpenWebControl/OpenWebControl/README.md

 ## ❓What is OpenWebControl
 OpenWebControl is the free and open source Direct Admin, cPanel and Plesk alternative

+## 🤔 Why OpenWebControl?
+- Free • Our panel is 100% free!
+- Open source • With other panels, you don't get to see the source code before buying
+- Easy installation • Install the panel easily
+- Scaleable • Running one node or thousands?
+No problem!

 ## 💻 Repos
 ### This repo
 This repo explains all the techical details and the progress of the project.